theo-armour/theo-armour.github.io/snippets/snippets/vs-code.md

 2020-05-23

-* stylelint has online demo that seems nice - but in use may have learning curve issues
+* StyleLint has online demo that seems nice - but in use may have learning curve issues
 * https://stylelint.io/demo
 * This whole linting and beautifying thing is a big issue.
 Much bigger than I thought.